catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 - LIMITED-FEDERATION: any SERVICE context which binds to a DRL
   - if the DRL is unqualified, it must have EXACTLY ONE GRAPH sub-context which points to a GDRN.
 You may use only KA-BIND inside of that GRAPH context.
   - If the DRL is qualified:
-    - if it anchors a SDRN then the context must be empty, because the SERVICE represents a (multi-valued) skill call.
+    - if it anchors a SDRN then the context must only contain a sequence of BIND statements, because the SERVICE represents a (multi-valued) skill call.
     - it must NOT have ANY GRAPH sub-context.
 You may use only KA-BIND inside of the service context.
 - OWL-EL: only interoperates with the OWL2 EL profile
 - LIMITED-GRAPH: GRAPH references (FROM, TO or GRAPH contexts) must point to a GDRN or qualified DRL anchoring a GDRN.